Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Request.md

 # Multi-Use Public Key Request

-When the merchants capture the payemnt source details, multi-use public key issued by the Commerce Hub can be used to encrypt the details and send it to Commerce Hub for authorization.
+After the merchants captures the payment source details, the multi-use public key issued by the Commerce Hub can be used to encrypt the details and send it to Commerce Hub for authorization.

 ---